vsrinivas/fuchsia/bin/ui/README.md

 # Mozart

-A collection of services to support the graphical user interface.
+A collection of services and applications to support the graphical user interface.

 ## Compositor